Conveuropean logo

 Brugges Belgium

 Last week we went to Belgium with K. to spend the "mini-holidays" there.
-It's a funny story because we bought the tickets 6 months ago just because they very cheap.
-For me it was the second time I visited the country and I recall now what I liked it so much the first time I went there: Nice cities, good food, convient train system and not very expensive.
+It's a funny story because we bought the tickets 6 months ago just because they were very cheap.
+For me it was the second time I visited the country, and I recall now what I liked so much the first time I went there: nice cities, good food, a convenient train system, and not being very expensive.
 I went again to Brussels and Brugges, but this time I also visited Ghent (very nice as well).
-When we were were walking in Brugges we found this "Jerusalem Church".
+When we were walking in Brugges, we found this "Jerusalem Church".
 I was reading in wikitravel that it was built by some brothers of Italian extraction.
-Belgium is a nice country and it's just 1h away from Dublin
+Belgium is a nice country, and it's just 1h away from Dublin.

 Glockenspiel, Munich, Germany